 Dumbledore took a seat behind his desk and proffered a small bowl of bright, striped sweets.
 ‘Take a seat, Harry, and help yourself to a humbug, if you want.
 I find they help me think.’

-‘I’m ok thanks, Professor.’
+‘I’m okay thanks.’
 Harry wrinkled his nose at the bowl.
 ‘I’m not really one for sweets.
 Cake perhaps, but not sweets.
 My cousin serves as a pretty sizeable warning about how good they are for you.’

 ‘All things are best in moderation.’
 Dumbledore set the bowl aside and pushed a bag in front of Harry.
 ‘Your winnings, Harry, from the Triwizard Tournament.
 You did, despite everything, manage to return with the cup.’

 I won.
-An soft hollow feel crept upon him.
+A soft hollow feeling crept upon him.
 But nobody cares that I won, only that they didn’t win.
-Guess the boggart had a point, after all.
+Guess the boggart had a point after all.

 ‘I do have a few questions for you, Harry.’
 Dumbledore adjusted his half-moon spectacles and leant forward.